pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Clarifications on Nonexistence Proofs

-This document updates {{!RFC6840}} section 4.1 to include "NS or DELEG" types in type bitmap as indication of a delegation point and generalizes applicability of Ancestor delegation proof to all types authoritative at parent (i.e. DS and DELEG).
-Updated text follows:
+This document updates Section 4.1 of {{!RFC6840}} to include "NS or DELEG" types in type bitmap as indication of a delegation point, and generalizes applicability of ancestor delegation proof to all RRtypes that are authoritative at the parent (that is, both DS and DELEG).
+The text in that section is updated as follows:

 An "ancestor delegation" NSEC RR (or NSEC3 RR) is one with: